mjamilfarooq/Exchange/README.md

 # Exchange
 Limit order exchange implemented with all standard library.
+To ensure ordering in the priority_queue timestamping is used.
+Each order is timestamped at entrance of exchange.

 Dependencies: